 Apply for a Permanent Resident Travel Document to Canada

-In order to be successful with your application for a Travel Document, you will need to meet your residency requirement, which means you must be able to demonstrate that you have lived in Canada for at least 2 years within the past 5 years period.
-If you become a PR less than 5 years ago, then you must demonstrate that you will be able to live in Canada for at least 2 years before the initial 5 year period expires.
+To be successful in obtaining the Travel Document, you must be able to prove you are a Permanent Resident and that you have met your residency obligation.
+This is them ain concern of Immigration, Refugees and Citizenship Canada (IRCC) t – that you have met the residency requirement to maintain your Canadian PR status.
+This means you can demonstrate that you have lived in Canada for at least 2 years within the past 5 years immediately before applying for the travel document.
+If you became a permanent resident less than 5 years ago, then you must demonstrate that you will be able to live in Canada for at least 2 years before the initial 5 year period expires.

-If you don’t have enough time to apply for a Travel Document while you are overseas, but you have permission to travel to the United States, there is one more option available to you.
+If you don’t have enough time to apply for a Travel Document while you are overseas, but you have permission to travel to the United States, there is one other option available to you.

 Travel to the United States and drive into Canada

-The PR card is not required in order to enter Canada, it is only required in order to board a commercial transport carrier that is travelling to Canada.
-Therefore, it is possible for Permanent Residents of Canada to enter the country by driving through a land border with the United States.
+The PR card is not required as proof of your PR status to enter Canada once you are at a Canadian border.
+It is only required to board a commercial transport carrier, not a private vehicle, that is travelling to Canada.
+Therefore, it is possible for Permanent Residents of Canada to enter the country by driving in a private vehicle through a land border with the United States.
 The catch is that you first have to be eligible to travel to the United States, with a valid entry visa or ESTA, and of course your passport,

 The Way Immigration has assisted many stressed-out travellers to return to Canada even without a valid PR card.
 If your travel plans cannot wait until you receive a new PR card, contact our office to discuss the travel option that will work best for your situation.